-Students whose enrollment is interrupted may apply for a leave of absence at the time of their withdrawal.
-Formal requests for leaves should be made by completing a leave of absence form, available from the program director.
-The student is responsible for notifying the program director, director of financial aid, accounting and registrar's offices about the leave.
-If the leave extends for more than one calendar year from the date of withdrawal, the student will need to reapply for admission to the program.
-All students who take courses elsewhere during their leave also must apply for readmission.
+Regardless of the reason for absence, if the leave extends for more than one calendar year from the date of withdrawal, the student will need to reapply for admission to the program.
+All students who take courses elsewhere during their leave must apply for readmission.